oclipa/TheMorningAfter/README.md

 The final, commercial version was released March 2019 and can be experienced here: https://oclipa.itch.io/the-morning-after

-I estimate that the final project took around 300 developer-hours (very roughly equating to the order of $10,000).
+I estimate that the final project took around 300 developer-hours.

-In addition, it required around 30 tester-hours (of the order of $1,000).

 V1.00 - 2019/03/06 - Initial Release